Visions of Japan with Hiroshima

 The cable-car ride at Mount Fuji is weather dependent.

-We’ve packed everything you need for the perfect vacation—from hand-selected hotels and dining to the friendly expertise of Globus Tour Directors and Local Guides, to seamless transportation between destinations and VIP access to the world’s most iconic sites!
+We’ve packed everything you need for the perfect vacation—from hand-selected hotels and dining to the friendly expertise of Globus Tour Directors and Local Guides to seamless transportation between destinations and VIP access to the world’s most iconic sites!
+Touring by private, first-class, air-conditioned motorcoach with free Wi-Fi (where available).

 Hiroshima Peace Memorial|Itsukushima Shrine|Kasuga Shrine|Kiyomizu Temple|Mount Fuji|Shirakawa (Gassho-Zukuri houses)|Todaiji Temple